cjheinze/rps-swift/README.md

 # Rock Paper Scissors in Swift

-An attempt at recreating Johan Haleby's F# implementation of RPS: https://github.com/johanhaleby/rps-fsharp
+An attempt at recreating [Johan Haleby's F# implementation of RPS](https://github.com/johanhaleby/rps-fsharp)